This diverse Botswana, Vic Falls & Zimbabwe Safari explores top wildlife, scenic and cultural highlights in Southern Africa.

 After settling in at our exclusive camp we head into the pristine Okavango Delta, exploring by mokoro or on foot.
 Mekoros are the traditional dug-out vessels used to navigate the maze of shallow delta channels.
 Local guides pole the canoes through the water, taking us on relaxing mokoro rides that end with sundowners or nature walks in the bush.
 Not only is the Delta labyrinth a visual delight, but it is also home to an abundance of fauna and flora, including some amazing birdlife.

 On day five, we typically rise early and follow the reed-lined channels to one of the secluded islands, where we stop to take a nature walk.
-Gliding through the delta by mokoro is an ideal way to appreciate this unique natural environment and get a closer look at the marvelous creatures and plants.
-On our nature walks we learn about the delta from our guides, looking closely at the plants and signs of wildlife.
+Gliding through the delta by mokoro is an ideal way to appreciate this unique natural environment and get a closer look at the marvellous creatures and plants.
+On our nature walks, we learn about the delta from our guides, looking closely at the plants and signs of wildlife.
 The wild animals of the delta are unaccustomed to people, but we may see some of these shy inhabitants on our walks.
 Returning from our nature walks, we spend time unwinding at camp, enjoying the quiet natural setting.

 We spend our evenings around the campfire under starry skies in this wild place, surrounded by untamed nature.
 A truly wild African bush experience - camping in the Okavango Delta, you will be immersed in the wilderness, experiencing the sights, sounds and smells of this unspoiled area and its inhabitants up close.